nmattia/snack/README.md

 # Snack

+**SNACK IS UNMAINTAINED!!**

+_It was a fun proof of concept but I don't have the time to take it further._

 _snack_ is a build tool that uses the power of Nix to build Haskell projects.

 ***Snack requires Nix >= 2.0***